 Minor digital enhancement is permitted to your color or black and white image, but images that have been significantly modified or appear unnatural (or very different from what the naked eye sees when looking through the camera lens) will be disqualified.
-SJC retains sole discretion as to what constitutes appropriate and inappropriate image modifications, based on the guidelines listed below.
+St. Joseph's University retains sole discretion as to what constitutes appropriate and inappropriate image modifications, based on the guidelines listed below.

 - Images may be cropped and rotated as necessary as long as the size is within the guidelines specifications.

 - Images may be resized as long as the aspect ratio is maintained.

 - Onestep enhancement (such as "AutoFix," "QuickFix," "Auto Levels," etc.) is acceptable.

 - Use of filters to sharpen, soften, blur, despeckle, or remove noise of the image as a uniform whole.

 - Use of corrective functions to improve the natural appearance of the image as a uniform whole, such as levels, contrast, brightness, curves, intensity, tone, hue, saturation, lightness, value, color balance, and tint

 - Border or frames may not be added to images.

 - No watermarks, signatures, or copyright notices may be added to images.
 All winning images will be displayed with the photographer's name.